 The origins of Santa Claus are not clear, but people believed that one of the Wise Men from the North Germanic tribe adopted him as a gift from God.
 Santa Claus is most commonly associated with St. Nicholas, the Roman Catholic Bishop of Myra, northwest Turkey.
 St. Nicholas was a widely respected and popular figure in European society from the second to the seventh century.

-He enjoyed the most privileges of any local Christian in the region, even receiving gifts and money from kings.
+He enjoyed the most privileges of any local Christian in the region, even receiving presents and planning Christmas gift ideas and money from kings.
 In addition, various noblemen, popes, and emperors, often bring gifts for him.

 An Important Figure For the Believers

 St. Nicholas was an important religious figure in the history of Christianity.
 The Christian belief in his coming as a divine gift prompted him to visit the infant Jesus.

 They designated him as the guardian of the Christmas festival and believed that he performed this role by sending gifts to children before the advent of Christ.
 No one is quite sure who the original saint was, but it is believed that he was a native of Lycia, a city of the Greeks and one of the wealthiest cities in the Mediterranean world at the time.
 One story states that he came from Spain and built a church there, but this is probably the least likely of all the stories surrounding the history of Santa Claus.

 Christmas is a festival that we celebrate on December 24th and 25th every year, and it has its roots in the ancient celebration of the winter festival known as Samhain.

 Today, Christmas is mainly seen as a family event, exchanging gifts and planning family breakfasts and dinners.
 However, many customs and traditions have developed over time, including the day’s names, such as Christianity’s birthday or Thanksgiving day.